Understanding the Dividend Payout Ratio

 The dividend payout ratio (DPR) gives investors a view into how much money a company keeps to put back into growth, cash reserves, and debt repayment, versus the amount it gives back to its shareholders.
 You can calculate the ratio by dividing the yearly dividend by net income.

-You calculate the DPR by dividing the annual dividends per share by the Earnings Per Share.
+You can calculate the DPR by dividing the dividends per share by the company's earnings per share:

 DPR = Dividends Per Share / EPS

-Companies that pay higher dividends may be in mature industries where there is little room for growth and paying higher dividends is the best use of profits (utilities used to fall into this group, although in recent years many of them have been diversifying).
+Companies paying higher dividends may be in mature industries with little room for additional growth, so paying higher dividends may be the best use of profits.
+Utilities used to fall into this group, although in recent years many of them have been diversifying their business lines.